How Much Does a Composite Wood Deck Cost?

 The cost of composite decks varies greatly with the specific type of composite, and the fact decks can have rails or no rails.
 Other composite deck price factors are discussed below.

 The cost differences in composite decking are shown in the Retail Cost section below.
-Sample project costs including materials and installation give bring material and labor cost factors together in a package.
+Sample project costs including materials and installation give bring material and labor cost factors together in a package, including the cost of composite railings around your deck.

 Finally, actual project costs submitted by homeowners give real examples of what others have paid.
 With that in mind, consider bookmarking Costimates and returning to share your deck cost for the benefit of other readers.